8 Best Survival Knives of All Time [2021 Review Guide]

 If you’re a knife enthusiast and have a passion for outdoor activities, then you probably know all about Gerber.
-If you’re not, this is a company which has been manufacturing knives for the US military ever since 1968, well-known for their quality survival blades.
+If you’re not, this is a company which has been manufacturing high end survival knives for the US military ever since 1968, well-known for their high quality survival blades.
 Let’s see what their newest knife, the StrongArm, has to offer!

 When it comes to overall look and feel, we can certainly say that the StrongArm looks and feels just like a military knife.
 From the multi-mount sheath to the coyote brown handle, it sports that tough, military look, which just might be the thing that you were looking for.
 For such a big and thick tactical knife, it is exceptionally light, and we can say that it feels very balanced when it’s in the hand, with the weight falling to the blade’s tip.

 During our testing period, the fixed blade performed very well – it sliced and sawed the corrugated cardboard without any issues, and the same could be said about the pull and plunge cuts.
 Along with the StrongArm knife, you’re also getting the multi-mount sheath, which is a bit complicated for our taste but comes with a very useful instruction manual.
 The sheath consists of five components, allowing the user to mount it in a variety of different ways – it can be, for example, mounted vertically on the backpack or horizontally on your belt.

 All in all, we were very pleased with the look, feel, and the features of this excellent survival knife.
 It’s no wonder that the members of the US Army are equipped with the Gerber knives – the StrongArm is something that can come in very handy in all sorts of survival situations.